sigstore/fulcio/docs/certificate-specification.md

 * Use a different signature scheme (ECDSA vs RSA) than its parent certificate, as some clients do not support this

+An intermediate certificate MAY:

+* Be optional.
+An end-entity certificate MAY be issued from a root certificate or an intermediate certificate.
+  Clients MUST be able to verify a chain with any number of intermediate certificates.

 ## Issued Certificate

 An issued certificate MUST:

-* Specify a Subject Alternative Name as a critical extension.
+* Specify exactly one Subject Alternative Name, as a critical extension.
 It MUST be populated by either:
    * An email
    * A URI
 * Specify an Issuer equal to the parent certificate's Subject